gsuberland/web-cpuid/README.md

 # web-cpuid

-web-cpuid is a lightweight web based decoder for CPUID information.
+web-cpuid is a lightweight web based decoder and visualiser for CPUID information.

 ![screenshot](screenshot.gif)